Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: A S Y M P T O T I C S O F S P A T I A L S A M P L I N G

-For our infill asymptotics experiments, we design square, evenly spaced grids with a common physical length dimension of $5\pi\rho$ that we maintain by decreasing the sample spacing $\Dy=\Dx$ from $4\,\m$ to $1\,\m$ for sample sizes that increase by powers of two from $64\times64$ to $256\times256$.
-We simulate 100 realizations for the Mat\'ern model $\btruth=[ 3\, \mathrm{unit}^2\; 0.75\; 16\, \m ]$ on each trial grid for the case of full, regular sampling, and the case of the partially (66.7\%) observed grid whose complement was randomly deleted.
+For our infill asymptotics experiments, we design square, evenly spaced grids with a common physical length dimension of $5\pi\rho$, i.e., relative to the Mat\'ern range parameter $\rho_0=16\,\m$, that we maintain by decreasing the sample spacing $\Dy=\Dx$ from $4\,\m$ to $1\,\m$ for sample sizes that increase by powers of two from $64\times64$ to $256\times256$.
+We simulate 100 realizations for the Mat\'ern model $\btruth=[ 3\, \mathrm{unit}^2\; 0.5\; 16\, \m ]$ on each trial grid for the case of full, regular sampling, and the case of the partially (66.7\%) observed grid whose complement was randomly deleted.
 As we did in the growing-domain experiment (Sec.~\ref{sec:growing}), we calculate the relative estimator bias of the ensembles, parameter variance and covariance from the ensemble and the analytic prediction (eq.~\ref{eq:magic}), and the RMSE (eq.~\ref{eq:rmse}) of the ensemble.

-In Fig.~\ref{fig:fixeddomain}, we show that densifying the full, regularly sampled grid only reduces the parameter variance of the smoothness $\var\{\nu\}$ and the parameter covariances that the smoothness pairs into, $\cov\{\sigma^2,\nu\}$ and $\cov\{\nu,\rho\}$.
-Relative to the full, regularly sampled grid, the partially observed grid experiment reveals bias in the smoothness $\nu$ and range $\rho$ parameters that is roughly constant with increasing sample size, reduced parameter variance in the variance $\st$ parameter, larger parameter variance in the smoothness $\nu$, and some disagreement in magnitude between the ensemble and analytically calculated covariances.
+In Fig.~\ref{fig:fixeddomain}, we show that densifying the full, regularly sampled grid only reduces the estimation variance of the smoothness parameter, denoted here as $\var\{\nu\}$, and the estimated parameter covariances that the smoothness pairs into, which we denote again here as $\cov\{\sigma^2,\nu\}$ and $\cov\{\nu,\rho\}$.
+Relative to the full, regularly sampled grid, the partially observed grid experiment reveals bias in the estimated smoothness $\nu$ and range $\rho$ parameters that is roughly constant with increasing sample size, reduced parameter variance in the variance $\st$ parameter, larger parameter variance in the smoothness $\nu$, and some disagreement in magnitude between the ensemble and analytically calculated covariances.
 As increasing the number of samples within the interior of the fixed domain improves the resolution of the high-frequency content within the periodogram, to which the smoothness $\nu$ parameter is sensitive, the improvement in parameter (co)variance for the smoothness $\nu$ should be expected within the infill scenario \cite[]{Zhang2004}.